jax_utils package

 decorator with parameters

-specified- Return type:
+in_default_axisandout_default_axisspecified- Return type:

 Callable[[Callable], Callable]